geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ### Data

-The work of this grant involved long days in a cane field gathering data but it also required time in front of a computer making sense of that data.
-The following is a snippet of code used to separate each band of light from an original 'raw' data file produced by the Sequoia camera.
-This is part of a larger image-processing pipeline developed to automate the work.
+Completing this grant involved many long days in a sugarcane field gathering data but it also required time in front of a computer screen trying to make sense of the data.
+The following is a code snippet which acts to separate each band of light from the original 'raw' data file that's produced by the Sequoia camera during each flight.
+This is only part of a much larger image-processing pipeline that was developed to help automate the work.
 <br />

 <!-- {% highlight python %} {% endhighlight %} -->